mirmahathir1/finance-app/design/ui-ux-guidelines.md

 - Multiple concurrent requests keep the progress bar visible until all complete
 - Provides consistent user feedback across all pages and operations

+## Guest Mode Guidelines

+### Guest Mode UI
+- **Login Page**: Prominent "Guest Mode" or "Continue as Guest" button
+  - Positioned below the sign-in form or as a secondary action
+  - Clear visual distinction from primary sign-in action
+  - Tooltip or helper text: "Explore the app with demo data"

+- **Guest Mode Indicator**: Floating icon on the right side of the screen
+  - Fixed position: `right: 16px; top: 50%; transform: translateY(-50%)`
+  - Semi-transparent or subtle styling to avoid intrusion
+  - Material-UI icon (e.g., `PersonIcon`, `VisibilityIcon`, or `InfoIcon`)
+  - Tooltip on hover: "Guest Mode - Using demo data"
+  - Optional: Click to show dialog with option to exit Guest Mode
+  - Z-index high enough to stay above other content but below modals

+- **Guest Mode Behavior**:
+  - All API calls are intercepted client-side and handled by GuestDataService
+  - No server requests are made in Guest Mode (zero network overhead)
+  - Fake data is generated deterministically for consistent experience
+  - Minimal delay simulation (50-150ms) to maintain realistic UX
+  - All UI features work normally with fake data
+  - Clear indication that data is not persisted

+### Data Generation
+- Use a JavaScript library (e.g., Faker.js, @faker-js/faker) for generating realistic fake data
+- Generate data that matches the structure of real data (transactions, statistics, settings)
+- Use consistent seed values for deterministic generation based on query parameters
+- Generate realistic amounts, dates, descriptions, and tag names
+- Ensure generated data covers various scenarios (multiple profiles, currencies, transaction types)

 ## User Experience Best Practices

 ### General